excellalabs/docker-workshop-2/README.2.md

 `kubectl run nginx --image nginx`

+This creates a Deployment.
 Do the same thing using a different syntax:

 `kubectl create deployment nginx --image nginx`